 Shopify is a hosted solution, so works out of the box.
 It’s fast too.
 There’s no need for a lot of design and development work, so we could launch very quickly.
 They also have great customer support.
 Whenever I had a question they got back to me straight away, and were very helpful.

 But software that’s so quick and easy to get started with always seems to have the same downside.
 You hit a wall where it’s really difficult, or even impossible, to get it to do something it wasn’t designed for.
 Some users will never get to that point, but we got there quickly.

 Why We Wanted to Move Platform

 Our products are highly configurable.
-Some of the reproduction furniture, for example, is available in 15 different colours and then a number of different fabrics.
+Some of the reproduction furniture, for example, is available in 15 different colors and then a number of different fabrics.
 It becomes quite complex.
-We found with Shopify that when you set up variants all the different colour images appear straight away on the product pages.
+We found with Shopify that when you set up variants all the different color images appear straight away on the product pages.
 From a customer perspective it looks confusing.